ceticamarco/meteo/README.md

 built-in, in-memory cache data structure.
 Each time a client requests the weather of a given location, **Meteo** tries to search it first on the cache; if it is found, the cached value is returned otherwise a new API call is performed and the retrieved value is inserted in the cache before being returned to the client.
 The expiration time, expressed in hours, is controlled by setting an environment variable(`METEO_CACHE_TTL`).
-After a cached value is expired, **Meteo** must retrieve it directly from OpenWeatherMap servers.
+After the cached value is expired, **Meteo** must retrieve the weather data directly from OpenWeatherMap servers.

 You can disable the cache by setting the `METEO_CACHE_TTL` variable to any non-positive value.